ca11-me-sasha/ca11-me-sasha/README.md

 - 💞️ I’m looking to collaborate on NONE:D
 - 📫 How to reach me ... satsukan0520@gmail.com
 - 🥰 I'm JPN.
 I can understand ENG/JPN/KOR a little.
-- 🕊 My twttr is https://twitter.com/520_na . ←So yo can contact me from this account.

 <!---
 ca11-me-sasha/ca11-me-sasha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.